wdrammeh/utg_chatbot_web/README.md

-# Retrieval-Augmented Chatbot for University FAQs: A Case Study of UTG
+# Retrieval-Based Chatbot for University FAQ: A Case Study of UTG

+This is the frontend implementation of a research project.

-## Backend
+## The Backend

 [UTG Chatbot](https://github.com/wdrammeh/utg_chatbot)